A Decade of Violence

 Former Séléka leader and interim-President Djotodia resigned in January 2014 under international pressure as the country continued to experience violence against civilians on a wide scale.
 Following his resignation, Catherine Samba-Panza was selected to serve as interim president.
 Previously, she led reconciliation efforts following conflicts in the country.
 Despite the change in leadership, the government of the landlocked nation continues to face limitations of capacity and resources in the face of mounting humanitarian need and sustained insecurity throughout the country.

 Violence against Civilians Continues

 As targeted attacks against civilians continue, Muslim populations have been driven to find safety in the north of the country or beyond its borders, in some cases under armed protection of French and African Union international stabilization (MISCA) forces.
 Former Séléka fighters and other militia also continue to be a threat to civilians.
-Sustained flows of internally displaced persons and refugees have created a de facto division of the country, and this sectarian divide raises the possibility for a more permanent division of the territory and potentially partition.
-In late April 2014, the final Muslim enclave in the capital was evacuated, and looters quickly emptied the area of valuable materials and destroyed the mosque.
+Flows of internally displaced persons and refugees have created a de facto division of the country into Muslim and Christian segments, and this sectarian divide raises the possibility of a more permanent division of the territory and even partition.

 While the level of violence against civilians has dropped from its peak, the risk of group-targeted violence remains high due to continued instability and limited security.
 Small enclaves of each religious community are under threat from Séléka and Anti-Balaka forces.
 Recent incidents in Bangui have ignited wider cycles of violence and led to the killing of more civilians, demonstrating how volatile the situation remains.